bechbit/tttttttt3/README.md

 ____________________________________________________________

 ### 24. The nurse is caring for a client experiencing variable decelerations.
-The nurse observes
+The nurse observes the umbilical cord protruding through the vagina.
+Place the priority actions in the correct order.

 - [x] Place the client in the Trendelenburg position
 - [x] Prepare for delivery